Visiting Researchers and Postgraduate Students

 In-person visiting scholar scheme

-If you come to LAEL Department via the in-person visiting scholar scheme you will be charged a weekly fee, which will cover the following:
+If you come to Linguistics and English Language Department via the in-person visiting scholar scheme you will be charged a weekly fee of £80, which will cover the following:

 - Monthly consultative meetings with the member of staff that serves as your departmental contact (typically, one hour per month);